 Here in the output of proteus, you may notice that we have “0011” at the output, which is the same as the last four bits of our mathematical output.
-In proteus we have only four bits is because it’s a four-bit adder circuit and its output will be four-bit the remain will be considered as carrying.
+In proteus we have only four bits is because it’s a four bit full adder circuit and its output will be four-bit the remain will be considered as carrying.
 The MSB of our mathematical output is “1” which is equal to the carryout in Proteus.

-The CD4008 can expand to 8-bit adder by attaching two ICs or it could go further.
+The CD4008 can expand to an 8-bit adder by attaching two ICs or it could go further.
 The only thing we need to make sure about the input values on the pin.
 If input values get shuffle then it becomes impossible to get the correct output.
 The correct output will always be dependent on the input value.
 During using CD4008 always verify the input pins and their values to avoid any mathematical error.

 You may also like to read: